simeononsecurity/simeononsecurity.ch/content/articles/best-practices-for-secure-coding-in-python/index.en.md

 Passwords are a common authentication mechanism.
 To ensure that passwords are secure, developers should use strong password policies such as minimum length requirements, complexity rules, and password expiration.
 Additionally, passwords should be stored securely using **hashing** and **salting** techniques.

-It is important to note that passwords are often the weakest link in a web application's security.
+Note that passwords are often the weakest link in a web application's security.
 Passwords that are too short or simple can be easily guessed or cracked, while passwords that are reused across multiple sites can lead to a domino effect of security breaches.
 Therefore, it is important to educate users on password best practices and enforce strong password policies.

 #### Role-Based Access Control